ccamara/pest-project/content/post/2020/2020-11-25-tracking-EATF/index.markdown

 projects: []
 ---

-As part of Government measures to face COVID-19 pandemic on local travel, [the Department of Transport announced 23rd May 2020 a £250 million package](https://www.gov.uk/government/news/2-billion-package-to-create-new-era-for-cycling-and-walking) to reallocate road space to encourage active travel (walking and cycling) while keeping social distancing.
-The package, known as **Emergency Active Travel Funds (EATF)**, is to support already ongoing measures to decarbonise the transport system.
+As part of Government measures to mitigate Covid-19 pandemic on local travel, [the Department of Transport announced a £250 million package](https://www.gov.uk/government/news/2-billion-package-to-create-new-era-for-cycling-and-walking) to reallocate road space to encourage active travel (walking and cycling) across England.
+The package, known as the **Emergency Active Travel Funds (EATF)**, is to support already ongoing measures to decarbonise the transport system.
 This includes installing cycle facilities, encouraging walking and cycling to school, reducing speed limits, introducing pedestrian and cycle zones and modal filters, amongst others (Department of Transport, 2020).
 Local authorities were able to for funds in two phases (May 2020 and November 2020), the final EATF allocation can be accessed in [this page at Department of Transport's transparency data.](https://www.gov.uk/government/publications/emergency-active-travel-fund-local-transport-authority-allocations/emergency-active-travel-fund-total-indicative-allocations) Unfortunately, this list only provides allocated phase 1 and phase 2 funding information per authority, and at the time of writing, there is no further information about the specific nature and location of schemes.

 <figure class="iframe-wrapper">
   <embed src="/media/html_widgets/EATF-breakdown-treemap.html" style="height:900px;width:100%">